spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/account-management.md

 ---

 As an admin user, you can update and manage your user settings, such as changing the email address and changing the credentials.
-You can also enable passwordless login for the admin user by adding passkeys.
+You can also passkey to access the admin panel.
+The passkey feature support both virtual passkey and physical passkey.